 '''

-ASRT Main Bridge+list port -1
+ASRT Main Bridge+list port -1 vid default

+VLAN of the port : 1

 Port Id (dec) : 128: 1, (hex): 80-01

-: Forwarding

-Port State
+Port State : Forwarding

 STP Participation: Enabled

 Port Supports : Source Routing Bridging Only

 SRB: Segment Number: 0x100 MTU: 2052 STE Forwarding: Auto

-Assoc Interface name: token-ring3/0

-Port Id (dec) : 128: 2, (hex): 80-02

-Port State : Forwarding

-STP Participation: Enabled

-Port Supports : Transparent Bridging Only

-Duplicates Frames Allowed: STE: Yes , TSF: Yes

-Assoc Interface name: ethernet0/0

-ASRT Main Bridge+

 '''

+Assoc Interface name: token-ring3/0 VLAN of the port : 1 Port Id (dec) : 128: 2, (hex)): 80-02 Port State : Forwarding STP Participation: Enabled Port Supports : Transparent 1 Bridging Only Duplicates Frames Allowed: ST E: Yes , TSF: Yes Assoc Interface name: ethernet0, /0 ASRT Main Bridge+ VLAN of the port VLAN of the STP instance to which the port belongs.
 Port ID (dec) Port Identifier.
-This displays priority associated to the port and the port number, both in decimal as well as in hexadecimal.

-Port State Port state: Blocking, if the received packets are dropped, Listening, if the received packets are dropped but it is in transition towards processing them, Learning, if the received packets are not processed, but they are used to learn MAC addresses, Forwarding, if the received packets are processed and Undefined, if it is not in any of the above states.

-STP Participation Indicates if the port participates in the Spanning Tree protocol or not.
+This displays priority associated with the port and the port number, both in decimal and hexadecimal.
+Port State Port state: Blocking , if the received packets are dropped, Listening , if the received packets are dropped but are in transition towards processing them, Learning , if the received packets are not processed, but used to learn MAC addresses, Forward-ing , if the received packets are processed and Undefined , if not in any of the above states.
+STP Participation Shows whether or not the port participates in the Spanning Tree protocol.
 Port Supports Indicates if the port is configured to operate in the transparent bridge domain, source routing or both.

-SRB Information associated to the source routing bridge.
-This indicates the segment number, MTU and if bridging is carried out over STE frames.

-Duplicates Frames Allowed Information associated to the transparent bridge.
-Indicates if duplicated STE and the circuit name.
+SRB Information associated with the source routing bridge.
+Indicates the segment num- ber, MTU and if bridging is carried out over STE frames.
+Duplicates Frames Allowed Information associated with the transparent bridge.
+Indicates if duplicated STE and ARE frames are allowed.
+Assoc Interface Name Interface identifier associated with the port.
+For Frame-Relay ports, this also displays the circuit name.

-ARE frames are allowed.

-Assoc Interface Name Interface identifier associated to the port.
-For Frame-Relay ports, this also displays
+Release Modification 11.01.09 The vid option was introduced.